“The Blind Man of Bethsaida” (3 panels)

 When they arrived at Bethsaida, they brought to him a blind man and begged him to touch him.
 He took the blind man by the hand and led him outside the village.
 Putting spittle on his eyes he laid his hands on him and asked, “Do you see anything?”
 Looking up he replied, “I see people looking like trees and walking.”
 Then he laid hands on his eyes a second time and he saw clearly; his sight was restored and he could see everything distinctly.
 Then he sent him home and said, “Do not even go into the village.”Mark 8:22-26

-Like a skilled physician, Jesus asked, “Do you see anything?”
-Medicine, whether physical or spiritual, operates differently on different subjects.
-The man had not been born blind because he could distinguish people from trees.
+With blurry vision, the man reported seeing “people looking like trees and walking.”
+His ability to distinguish people from trees indicated that he had not been born blind.
 Jesus laid hands on his eyes again and the man’s sight was “restored” (apekatestē).
-The Greek word indicates that the man recovered his original condition.
-Trees and people came into sharp focus and distinction.
-The first face he beheld was that of his loving Savior.
+The Greek verb indicates a return to his original condition.
+People and trees came into sharp focus and distinction.
+The first face he beheld was that of his loving Savior, who sent him home.
+“Do not even go into the village,” Jesus commanded, averting publicity.

 Jesus spat and touched my eyes outside the village.